 Whether they work remotely or not, all employees have to comply with rules and company policies, such as the Code of Conduct and Code of Ethics.
 If your company has an Anti Discrimination or Equal Opportunity policy, your remote employees should abide by it and benefit from it.
 Since they can't be "seen" in the same way as office staff, telecommuters can easily be overlooked for promotions and bonuses.
 The remote work policy should clearly state equal opportunities for your remote workers.

-Compliance with company policies has a happiness bonus too: it can enhance the sense of belonging for remote teams.
+Compliance with company policies has a happiness bonus too: it can enhance the sense of belonging for remote employees.
 Sometimes it's difficult for people to feel like they are part of a team when working from a remote location.
-An exact code of conduct can help adjust their mindset and boost their adherence to company values.
+An exact code of conduct can help adjust their mindset and boost their adherence to company values, which will ultimately lead to talent retention.

 Safety and security